 I truly enjoyed this stew.
 The beef was just so tender and the broth was full of flavor.
 The bok choy added a nice crunch while the snow peas and carrots lent a sweetness to the stew.
-Sometimes mistakes yield great products!
+Sometimes unplanned meals end up being the best ones!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.